4 Places to See Wild Horses Near Yellowstone

 Glenn says the Wyoming horse population grows by about 20 percent a year.
 “We have to round up about 1,200 head every year just to stay even,” he says.

-Where to See Wild Horses Near Yellowstone
+Map of Wild Horses Herds Near Yellowstone

 Pryor Mountain Wild Horses

-Northeast of Yellowstone near Billings, Mont.
+Northeast of Yellowstone near Billings, Montana.

 About 60 miles south of Billings, Montana, are the Pryor Mountain wild horses, Montana’s only large herd of free-roaming wild horses.
 This herd of 120-160 animals is reputed to be of Spanish ancestry, of which very few are in existence today.